 In previous writing, I’ve stated that counterfeiters are freaks.
 I stand by that assessment.
 The average stickup kid, car thief, or sneak thief does so to satisfy a need, either economic or pharmaceutical.
 Bank robbers, burglars, and arsonists tend to have some sexual disfunction thrown in to the psychological mix but different story, different time.

 Counterfeiters are typically above average in intelligence, unlike the average born-to-lose hood.
-They are highly skilled, unlike the average knucklehead pulling a liquor store robbery.
+They are also highly skilled, unlike the average knucklehead pulling a liquor store robbery.
 They are almost never violent, instead relying on the quality of their product and the easy (real) money made from their product to protect them.
 They seldom have a criminal history.

 Bank robbers usually have graduated from sticking up gas stations or liquor stores.
-Stickup guys usually move up from muggings.
+The chop-shop (where stolen cars are broken down for parts) owner typically started out as a car-thief.
 In the drug game, the lookout becomes the pass-off, becomes the runner, becomes the drug cook.
-Usually there is a prison stint in there somewhere and that’s the real school for criminals.

 Frank Bourassa is considered the most successful (based on volume) counterfeiter in history.
 He printed $250mm.
 Bourassa had previously owned a factory producing car parts but he said the stress began to impact his health.
 From the sale of his factory, he bought a $100,000 color press, $40,000 in custom paper, (no, you can’t do this with heavy bond from Office Depot) and a rented workspace with no questions asked.